DigitalPublishingToolkit/Money-Lab-Reader/docs/0_2-Sassen.md

 Decentralized currencies should enable bringing significant components of our modern economies back into our communities.
-And if these currencies are digitized, local initiatives and innovations can get replicated across a region or a country’s or a continent’s localities.
+And if these currencies are digitized, local initiatives and innovations can get replicated across a region, country’s or a continent’s localities.
 This is one way of constructing larger multi-nodal operational spaces that can cut across diverse types of boundaries without losing their local insertion.